Gotheborg.com

 I, live in Sweden and have collected, studied and worked with antique Chinese pottery and porcelain for more than forty years..

-In 1963, I moved to the city of Gothenburg in Western Sweden, which had been the home of the Swedish East India Company (1731-1813).
+In 1965, I moved to the city of Gothenburg in Western Sweden, which had been the home port of SOIC, the Swedish East India Company (1731-1813).

 The memories from that period were everywhere in the old city center.
 Blue and white porcelain filled the antique shops.
-The actual former head office was still there, slumbering, facing the old city's inner harbor.
+The actual former head office of the SOIC was still there, a monumental but slumbering old building, facing the inner city harbor as always.

 Much later, in 1998, I decided to start this page.
 The Internet was barely invented.
 I had searched around for an on-line collector's club where I could meet other collectors and discuss things from our point of view, but I couldn't find any that worked.